skip to content

 [00:53:45.25] - Rion Gull Okay, so in your proof of concept here, you're still having an extension.
 I thought that you were suggesting doing away with the need for an extension and replacing that with a mobile application, which is something.

 [00:53:58.14] - Mikhail No, no, no, it's additional.
-Additional.
-So you could use just extension, you could use import your private keys into extension or you could use your mobile app.
-So just pop up your mobile app and just scan QR code or stuff like that.
-Like, you know, like the same.
-Like the wallet connect working, something similar.
+So you could use just the extension, you could import your private keys into the extension, or you could use your mobile app.
+So just pop up your mobile app and scan a QR code or stuff like that, something like WalletConnect.

 [00:54:16.21] - Rion Gull Okay.
 And so do you have that to demo so that we can discuss?

-[00:54:23.05] - Mikhail What I was managed to do is to test the DISH platform SDK in the REACT native environment.
-But there are some issues, but I wasn't able to do that.
-It just requires some more time to.
-To do things.
-Yeah, so yeah, I think that's pretty much it.
-Yeah.
+[00:54:23.05] - Mikhail What I managed to do was test the Dash Platform SDK in the React Native environment.
+But there are some issues, and I wasn't able to go further with that.
+It just requires some more time to do things.
+So yeah, I think that's pretty much it.

 [00:54:48.08] - Vijay Okay.

-[00:54:51.07] - Rion Gull Okay, I'm gonna put my screen share on just.
+[00:54:51.07] - Rion Gull Okay, I'm gonna put my screen share on.
 I'll briefly talk about this.
 There's not a lot of time.
 We're already kind of later than I wanted to be.
-But you know that space is going to be fine.
-It takes a while to get started and they go for hours and hours.
-So I'm not going to let that get in the way here.
-But I just wanted to talk briefly about what Matt has been doing.
-Matt unfortunately has been quite sick for seems like a week or more and so he wasn't able to join the call today.
-But he has been, he has been busy working at.
-But however, between some priorities that he's had, some non dash priorities he's had being sick and some other things, unfortunately he hasn't been able to.
-To get to as much as I was hoping for in terms of his side of the SDK.
-Work is going.
-But I wanted to just show what he's done recently.
-Like he's, he's doing his work in the.
-Let's see, this is Dash Hive Dash platform.
-This is comparing his branch with the base Dash Hive platform JS branch just to kind of show what he's been working on.
+But that space is going to be fine.
+It takes a while to get started and they go for hours and hours, so I'm not going to let that get in the way here.
+I just wanted to talk briefly about what Matt has been doing.
+Matt unfortunately has been quite sick for what seems like a week or more, so he wasn't able to join the call today.
+But he has been busy working.
+However, between some priorities that he's had, some non-Dash priorities, being sick, and some other things, unfortunately he hasn't been able to get to as much as I was hoping for in terms of how his side of the SDK work is going.
+But I wanted to show what he's done recently.
+He's doing his work in... let's see, this is Dash Hive Dash Platform.
+This is comparing his branch with the base Dash Hive platform.js branch, just to kind of show what he's been working on.

-[00:56:15.23] - Rion Gull Last year he started, was working a lot in March and then he did some things in April as well.
-He's trying to get to the point where he can demo the creation of an identity, then using that identity to create a data contract and then from that data contract creating a document.
+[00:56:15.23] - Rion Gull Last year he was working a lot in March, and then he did some things in April as well.
+He's trying to get to the point where he can demo the creation of an identity, then use that identity to create a data contract, and then from that data contract create a document.
 So here's the data contract.
 You also saw some generated stuff.
 I'll talk about that in a minute.
-And then like I said, creating a document from that on top of that data contract.
-And you can also see there's some, a built folder that's, that has a lot of, I assume generated files as well.
-So this is all.
-He's not to the point where he can demo all of those three steps.
-Like this is the main three step demo that we've been working towards creating an identity, a data contract and documents.
+And then, like I said, creating a document on top of that data contract.
+You can also see there's a build folder that has a lot of, I assume, generated files as well.
+So this is all...
+He's not at the point where he can demo all three of those steps.
+That's the main three-step demo that we've been working toward: creating an identity, a data contract, and documents.
 We'll get there soon.
-However, the difference between this and what you are working on, Mikhail, is that I feel very strongly that we should have the most performant and lightweight and user friendly SDK as we can have.
-Because as opposed to somebody like Anthony who has worked a lot with our existing SDK and has developed Stockholm syndrome and has loved his abuser, something like that, most developers are not going to have that kind of patience or incentive to work through all the warts of the existing SDK.
+However, the difference between this and what you are working on, Mikhail, is that I feel very strongly that we should have the most performant, lightweight, and user-friendly SDK that we can have.
+Because as opposed to somebody like Anthony, who has worked a lot with our existing SDK and has developed Stockholm syndrome and has loved his abuser, something like that, most developers are not going to have that kind of patience or incentive to work through all the warts of the existing SDK.

-[00:59:54.18] - Rion Gull What you're doing is you're kind of fine tuning the existing Dash platform protocol and still using WASM bindings.
+[00:59:54.18] - Rion Gull What you're doing is kind of fine-tuning the existing Dash Platform Protocol and still using WASM bindings.
 And I see a future where that might be the first step.
-Right.
-And you've said that you've gotten some gains where you've taken it from 10 megabytes down to 2 megabytes.
+You've said that you've gotten some gains where you've taken it from 10 megabytes down to 2 megabytes.
 It's faster.
-But I'm shooting for a future where we're dealing with hundreds of milliseconds of time rather than seconds and we're dealing with kilobytes of size rather than megabytes of size.
-And where everything, the whole SDK is completely type safe, where developers can just say dash dot and then they have all of the autocompleted methods and everything like that.
-That's, that's extremely important so that people have to deal with documentation.
-Everything that Matt has done to this point is toward that future where, where we have fully type safe SDK that, that shows everything and is very debuggable because you're never going to run into a black box where it says oh, this is, this is WASM code base.
-So that's the future where I'm headed now.
+But I'm shooting for a future where we're dealing with hundreds of milliseconds rather than seconds, and kilobytes rather than megabytes.
+And where the whole SDK is completely type-safe, where developers can just say dash dot and then have all of the auto-completed methods and everything like that.
+That's extremely important so that people don't have to deal with documentation so much.
+Everything that Matt has done to this point is toward that future where we have a fully type-safe SDK that shows everything and is very debuggable, because you're never going to run into a black box where it says, "Oh, this is WASM code."
+So that's the future where I'm headed.
 Mikhail, any thoughts on that so far?

 [01:01:28.22] - Mikhail I agree with you.
-I agree with you that we should have so called JS DPP that will be lightweight and work fast and cross compatible between environments like with React Native for example, which have problems with, had
+I agree with you that we should have so-called JS DPP that will be lightweight and work fast and be cross-compatible between environments, like React Native, for example, which I had problems with.

-[01:01:47.21] - Rion Gull problems with where you introduce wasm, you're going to run into an edge case, of course, of course, some kind of cloud function.
-I remember the first time that I, I as a developer with my developer hat on, I tried to use the Dash SDK and I tried to use it in a lambda function on AWS and it just, it just did not like it.
-Right.
-Because part of that is wasm and part of it is just how WASM is built and everything.
+[01:01:47.21] - Rion Gull Any time you introduce WASM, you're going to run into an edge case.
+Some kind of cloud function, for example.
+I remember the first time that I, as a developer with my developer hat on, tried to use the Dash SDK in a Lambda function on AWS, and it just did not like it.
+Because part of that is WASM, and part of it is just how WASM is built and everything.
 It's not working on certain architectures that AWS is running.
-So there's just gonna be edge cases anytime where you introduce wasm, even if it's not a performance issue, even if it's not a size issue, it's going to be a debugging and developer experience issue at some point with certain architectures where if it's pure JavaScript, you know, this is what people have spent decades everything supports JavaScript these days, but not everything supports Rust and Wasm.
+So there's going to be edge cases any time you introduce WASM.
+Even if it's not a performance issue, even if it's not a size issue, it's going to be a debugging and developer-experience issue at some point with certain architectures.
+If it's pure JavaScript, everything supports JavaScript these days, but not everything supports Rust and WASM.
 So that's my opinion.
-I, I think that we can get there.
+I think that we can get there.
 I think that we're actually very close to being there.
-We just unfortunately didn't get between Matt's conflicts and, and being sick, we just didn't get to that demo this month.
+We just unfortunately didn't get there between Matt's conflicts and being sick.
+We didn't get to that demo this month.

-[01:03:03.05] - Rion Gull But I do think that between you and you working on higher level APIs and just working with yeah.
-Higher level APIs and with Matt working on the lower level stuff that you know he can do, he can do that low level anything that you throw at him.
-He knows the Rust, he knows he knows tooling, he knows TypeScript.
-Matt can do almost anything that I throw at him is as long as he has enough time and has the priority to do it and the incentives financial being one of those, he can do it.
-So between you guys working together, continuing to work together, I think that that's a definite possibility.
-Now the.
+[01:03:03.05] - Rion Gull But I do think that with you working on higher-level APIs, and Matt working on the lower-level stuff, anything that you throw at him, because he knows Rust, he knows tooling, he knows TypeScript, that is a definite possibility.
+Matt can do almost anything that I throw at him as long as he has enough time, has the priority to do it, and the incentives, financial being one of those.
+So between you guys working together and continuing to work together, I think that's a definite possibility.
 Did you have anything else to say to that?
-Because I'm going to jump now to the.
+Because I'm going to jump now to the...

-[01:03:52.26] - Mikhail Yeah, I, I wanted to say that I agree with you.
-Yeah, I would really love to see JSDPP and as soon as we have some examples or some working stuff, I would like to try it in our SDK and eventually I think we will switch over to jsdbp.
-That's our like it's possible, it's possible to flip was designed in the way that we can switch the library of serialization.
-Serialization.
-Oh good.
+[01:03:52.26] - Mikhail Yeah, I wanted to say that I agree with you.
+I would really love to see JSDPP, and as soon as we have some examples or some working stuff, I would like to try it in our SDK.
+Eventually I think we will switch over to JSDPP.
+It's possible to flip it.
+It was designed in a way that we can switch the library of serialization.

 [01:04:24.08] - Rion Gull Yeah, because that's what I was worried about a little bit when I first saw your proposal.
-I was a little worried because I don't build on the WASM foundation any longer than we have to.
-But I understand also that you want to move fast and you want to have an SDK with a good API as fast as possible.
-I just want it to be built on the foundation of JSDPP rather than wasm DPP or any modifications to that, optimizations to that now and again.
-I understand you want to, you want to move fast.
-So there's not.
-Yeah, this, this is the hard part of the conversation.
-There's, there's no way, there's no scenario where everybody's going to get what they want this month in terms of funding and being able to continue developing toward this, this future.
-But I did want to, I did want to sketch out some scenarios that the MNOs can use in their decision making.
-With the last three days of voting here Just so that you have an informed decision.
-So Mikhail, before we jump into that, did you have anything else to say about technical things before I get into the politics of Treasury?
+I was a little worried because I don't want to build on the WASM foundation any longer than we have to.
+But I understand also that you want to move fast, and you want to have an SDK with a good API as fast as possible.
+I just want it to be built on the foundation of JSDPP rather than WASM DPP, or modifications and optimizations to that.
+Again, I understand you want to move fast.
+This is the hard part of the conversation.
+There's no scenario where everybody's going to get what they want this month in terms of funding and being able to continue developing toward this future.
+But I did want to sketch out some scenarios that the MNOs can use in their decision-making, with the last three days of voting here, just so that they have an informed decision.
+So Mikhail, before we jump into that, did you have anything else to say about technical things before I get into the politics of treasury?

 [01:05:47.29] - Mikhail I think, I think I'm good.
 I think I'm good.

 [01:05:50.26] - Rion Gull Okay, feel free to just share.
 Yeah, Thunderdome.
 Okay, let's see.
-Okay, so here's, here's how the, the treasury looks.
+So here's how the treasury looks.
 I'll bump up the font a little bit.
 Here's how the treasury looks right now.
-There's like you can see three days left of voting.
-I don't know if crowd nodes voted or not by, by now.
-Let's, let's just refresh and see if there's a new update.
+You can see there are three days left of voting.
+I don't know if CrowdNode has voted or not by now.
+Let's refresh and see if there's a new update.
 Yeah, 2.96 days available.
-When you go to, when you click on that advance, you can see like the recent votes coming in.
-It looks like, it looks like crowd node was not like you can tell when crowd node votes because it, it looks like there's a lot of votes that come in.
-So that, that hasn't come, come through yet.
-So but as you can also see down here, the remaining balance, if all proposals would pass, which is not possible, would be minus 1500 dash.
-So in other words, the, the treasury system is 1500 dash over subscribed.
-There are people that are asking for 1500 dash more than the budget limit will allow.
-And so not everybody's proposal is going to pass, including potentially my own.
-But there are, like I said, some scenarios where depending on priorities, people's priorities, like do you, do you want to prioritize development?
+When you click on Advanced, you can see the recent votes coming in.
+It looks like CrowdNode has not voted yet.
+You can tell when CrowdNode votes because it looks like a lot of votes come in at once.
+So that hasn't come through yet.
+But as you can also see down here, the remaining balance, if all proposals would pass, which is not possible, would be minus 1,500 Dash.
+So in other words, the treasury system is 1,500 Dash oversubscribed.
+There are people asking for 1,500 Dash more than the budget limit will allow.
+So not everybody's proposal is going to pass, including potentially my own.
+But there are, like I said, some scenarios where, depending on people's priorities, do you want to prioritize development?

 [01:07:18.29] - Rion Gull Do you want to prioritize marketing?
 What do you want to prioritize?
-I think, I think all the M. Os, they, they would like to be able to, to fund things, right.
+I think all the MNOs would like to be able to fund things, right?
 But it's all about budget constraints and priorities.
-So I just wanted to sketch out.
-So there's a little spreadsheet.
-It shows the active proposals and three different scenarios in these A, B and C columns where if you check a box it will update this sum.
-This is the amount of dash that's available left in the scenario.
-In other words, less than a positive number here would be.
-There would be 1.2 dash remaining in this scenario based on the, the existing budget.
-So I just always kind of assume that everything that DCG proposes is going to pass.
+So I just wanted to sketch this out.
+There's a little spreadsheet.
+It shows the active proposals and three different scenarios in these A, B, and C columns, where if you check a box it will update this sum.
+This is the amount of Dash that's left in the scenario.
+In other words, a positive number here would mean there would be 1.2 Dash remaining in this scenario based on the existing budget.
+So I kind of assume that everything DCG proposes is going to pass.
 I've rearranged these, by the way.
-This isn't, this isn't in the order of the votes right now.
-This is just kind of collected amongst groups.
-So you, here you have this, this is the DCG block.
+This isn't in the order of the votes right now.
+It's just collected amongst groups.
+So here you have the DCG block.
 Kitty Whiskers Van Gogh is part of DCG, so he has his own separate proposal that's requesting 200, for example.
 I just assume that everything DCG proposes is going to pass.

 [01:08:36.22] - Rion Gull So that's just my assumption.
-It doesn't have to be that way, but that's how it's been in the past.
-So I just assume that's a constraint.
-These are some proposals that are relatively high in the list and then again I've reordered these to be DFO specific.
-So here's all of your proposals.
-Mikhail Chenick.
+It doesn't have to be that way, but that's how it's been in the past, so I assume that's a constraint.
+These are some proposals that are relatively high on the list, and again I've reordered these to be DFO-specific.
+So here's all of your proposals, Mikhail.
 Here's my proposal.
 Vijay, here's your proposal.
 Anthony, here's your proposal.
-I just put those together just for simplicity.
-Here's the desert links.
-No, Joelle, I didn't put you down at the bottom because I don't like what you're doing.
-In fact, I love what you're doing, especially with the DASH Growth stuff.
-It's just again collecting these together.
-However, I will say I, I am personally, we don't have an option where everybody can have what they want again.
-And being a somebody who's focused on development and actual utility, whether or not the market likes that, that is my focus.
-We want actual utility.
-And so I'm naturally going to be more developer focused.
-So I'll start with this, this scenario right here.
-This a scenario where DCG is getting all their proposals passed.
+I just put those together for simplicity.
+Here's the Desert Lynx.
+No, Joel, I didn't put you down at the bottom because I don't like what you're doing.
+In fact, I love what you're doing, especially with the Dash Growth stuff.
+It's just collecting these together.
+However, I will say that we don't have an option where everybody can have what they want again.
+And as somebody who's focused on development and actual utility, whether or not the market likes that, that is my focus.
+We want actual utility, so I'm naturally going to be more developer-focused.
+So I'll start with this scenario right here, this A scenario, where DCG is getting all their proposals passed.
 Mikhail, two of your proposals are passing in this scenario.

-[01:09:56.21] - Rion Gull My proposal is going to be passing in each of these scenarios that I'm interested in, obviously because I'm self interested.
-But there's obviously scenarios where you know, my proposal doesn't pass and then that leaves room for other proposals, for example.
-So what I, this is a scenario basically that assumes that everything Joel has proposed is also going to pass other than this iOS supplemental proposal which hasn't passed ever.
-So I'm assuming that that's not going to pass as well.
-And so these are both just kind of like dead proposals that I, that aren't going to pass.
-But these are all active proposals that the proposal owner is kind of gunning for.
-You have dash gross main proposal 530 dash and then you have a war chest proposal and then this market across PR proposal and then this is just a one DASH confidential transactions decision proposals.
-That's not very meaningful.
-But I just leave that checked.
-So this is, this is the scenario basically where DASH Growth gets all their proposals passed and then what's left is you, you know, we have difficult decisions about, well, either these two proposals can't pass or if mine doesn't Pass.
+[01:09:56.21] - Rion Gull My proposal is going to be passing in each of these scenarios that I'm interested in, obviously, because I'm self-interested.
+But there are obviously scenarios where my proposal doesn't pass, and then that leaves room for other proposals, for example.
+So this is a scenario that basically assumes that everything Joel has proposed is also going to pass, other than this iOS supplemental proposal, which hasn't passed ever.
+So I'm assuming that's not going to pass as well.
+These are both kind of like dead proposals that aren't going to pass.
+But these are all active proposals that the proposal owner is gunning for.
+You have Dash Growth's main proposal, 530 Dash, then a war chest proposal, then this Market Across PR proposal, and then this is just a one-Dash confidential transactions decision proposal.
+That's not very meaningful, but I just leave that checked.
+So this is the scenario where Dash Growth gets all their proposals passed, and then what's left is, you know, we have difficult decisions about whether these two proposals can't pass, or if mine doesn't pass...

 [01:11:14.00] - Rion Gull And these pass.
-You can just kind of see what's available.
-And yeah, there's just different ways to, to look at all this.
-But I'll go ahead and skip through to what I think is, I'll go skip ahead to scenario B. DCG is still getting everything there asking for, you'll notice.
-You know, I, I haven't checked DASH Money's proposal in any of these.
-That's not necessarily because I don't like what he's doing, but I just don't know like I don't exactly know what hidden from the learned and clever is supposed to mean necessarily.
+You can kind of see what's available.
+There are different ways to look at all this, but I'll skip ahead to scenario B. DCG is still getting everything they're asking for.
+You'll notice I haven't checked Dash Money's proposal in any of these.
+That's not necessarily because I don't like what he's doing, but I just don't exactly know what "hidden from the learned and clever" is supposed to mean.
 I've read the proposal.
-It seems like a lot of higher level stuff that I personally am not prioritizing.
-But again that's up to the network.
-And this is a scenario where the market across proposal would not get funded yet.
-But I guess my, my pitch here is that there is a scenario where you know, DCG, all DCG's proposals get funded, all of Mikhail's proposals get funded.
-My proposal gets funded in this scenario.
-The AutoShow ajc, Deb, yours Anthony, would not get funded.
-But the main thing here is this, this marketing push the market across stuff.
+It seems like a lot of higher-level stuff that I personally am not prioritizing.
+But again, that's up to the network.
+This is a scenario where the Market Across proposal would not get funded yet.
+But I guess my pitch here is that there is a scenario where DCG gets all its proposals funded, all of Mikhail's proposals get funded, and my proposal gets funded in this scenario.
+The AutoShow AJC dev proposal, yours, Anthony, would not get funded.
+But the main thing here is this marketing push, the Market Across stuff.
 I just don't think we're ready for it.

-[01:12:45.21] - Rion Gull Like I, I do agree that it's something that we could try, but when it's compared against the importance of getting an SDK out that's working and functional and a joy to use for developers, I think that that should take priority over the marketing of that thing.
-So I do see a scenario where it's, it's detrimental to us as a network if we push a marketing proposal and give a bunch of money to a third party marketing agency.
-Not Joelle, because I would be happy, I'd be more than happy to send money to Joel, but a third party marketing PR company, I don't think that's the priority for me right now.
-And there is a scenario where we can get most of the SDK stuff funded and then the marketing stuff can.
-It's a four month proposal as you can see here.
-So if that comes later, you know, I think, I think this PR firm can, can wait until we have good developer tooling.
-And I, I think that Joel was, was hoping that, you know, the marketing push would help increase the price of Dash, but I think we've done that before.
-We've done, we've tried to contract out to marketing firms to, to get price of DASH up and it just hasn't happened as far as I can tell.
+[01:12:45.21] - Rion Gull I do agree that it's something we could try, but when it's compared against the importance of getting an SDK out that's working, functional, and a joy to use for developers, I think that should take priority over marketing that thing.
+So I do see a scenario where it's detrimental to us as a network if we push a marketing proposal and give a bunch of money to a third-party marketing agency.
+Not Joel, because I'd be more than happy to send money to Joel, but a third-party marketing PR company, I don't think that's the priority for me right now.
+There is a scenario where we can get most of the SDK stuff funded, and then the marketing stuff can wait.
+It's a four-month proposal, as you can see here.
+So if that comes later, I think this PR firm can wait until we have good developer tooling.
+I think Joel was hoping that the marketing push would help increase the price of Dash, but I think we've done that before.
+We've tried to contract out to marketing firms to get the price of Dash up, and it just hasn't happened as far as I can tell.

 [01:14:15.02] - Rion Gull And I don't expect it to happen.
-But again, it's.
-It's not up to me.
+But again, it's not up to me.
 It's up to you guys.
-I'm just making my case for.
-I think that we should postpone, not, not necessarily reject, but just postpone the market across the Market across Initiative until we have better developer tooling to be able to say, okay, not only are we marketing something, but we have something to market.
+I'm just making my case for postponing, not necessarily rejecting, the Market Across initiative until we have better developer tooling, so that we can say not only are we marketing something, but we have something to market.

-[01:14:46.01] - Anthony Campolo And have you considered partnering with Hawk TUA that might get the price up?
+[01:14:46.01] - Anthony Campolo And have you considered partnering with Hawk Tuah?
+That might get the price up.

 [01:14:51.19] - Rion Gull Yeah, I'm sure a lot of people have considered it.
 I. I don't really.
 I never even really got into that stuff.